Cultural literacy: Causes

 Children of a given culture typically become culturally literate there via the process of enculturation.
 Enculturation seems to occur naturally, being intertwined with education, play, family relationships, friendships, etc. The cause of cultural literacy is a more difficult question when considering acculturation of immigrants, outsiders, cultural minorities, strangers, guests, etc.

 Literacy of a given culture seems to arise over time with consistent exposure to and participation in that culture, especially certain key cultural strongholds, like business, story, arts, education, history, religion, and family.
-One could become literate for an oral culture (with no written language or recorded media) only by extended conversation.
+One could become literate in an oral culture (with no written language or recorded media) only by extended conversation.
 Alternatively, one could become literate for a written culture through conversation as well as reading culturally relevant books or exposure to culturally relevant films, plays, monuments, television shows, etc.

 Western culture in general and Anglo-American culture in particular is a bibliocentric culture.
 It often trades in allusions to the Christian Bible, the influential works of Early Modern English such as works of William Shakespeare, the Thomas Cranmer Book of Common Prayer, Geoffrey Chaucer's poetry, and many others.
 Knowledge of these books (among others) contributes largely to cultural literacy in the west.
 However, also essential are exposure to the art, history, and the lived experience of members of that culture.